-Report on the report to the shareholders and the other information
+Report on the Management Board report and the other information

-Pursuant to legal requirements of Part 9 of Book 2 of the Netherlands Civil Code (concerning our obligation to report about the report to the shareholders and other information),:
+Pursuant to legal requirements of Part 9 of Book 2 of the Netherlands Civil Code (concerning our obligation to report about the Management Board report and other information):

-• We have no deficiencies to report as a result of our examination whether the report to the shareholders, to the extent we can assess, has been prepared in accordance with Part 9 of Book 2 of the Netherlands Civil Code, and whether the information as required by Part 9 of Book 2 of the Netherlands Civil Code has been annexed.

-We report that the report to the shareholders, to the extent we can assess, is consistent with the financial statements.
+- We have no deficiencies to report as a result of our examination whether the Management Board report, to the extent we can assess, has been prepared in accordance with Part 9 of Book 2 of the Netherlands Civil Code, and whether the information as required by Part 9 of Book 2 of the Netherlands Civil Code has been annexed. - We report that the Management Board report, to the extent we can assess, is consistent with the financial statements.